vertaix/Alpha-Alternator/README.md

 - **Superior Performance**: Outperforms state-space models and Alternators in **trajectory prediction, imputation, and forecasting**.

 ## Methodology
-The Alpha Alternator dynamically adjusts its prediction strategy based on a learned parameter:
+The Alpha Alternator dynamically adjusts its prediction strategy based on a learned parameter.
-- **Negative Values**: Indicate a noisy dataset; the model prioritizes latent history over sequence elements that increase VS.
-- **Positive Values**: Indicate informative sequences; the model prioritizes new inputs that enhance VS.

 Training involves **observation masking** to simulate diverse noise levels and **Alternator loss minimization** to improve model resilience.